Exirel/pylint-json2html/README.md

     (venv) $ pylint-json2html pylint.json > pylint.html

+You can specify the output encoding used to write to your file.
+Note that you can't do that with stdout (you will have to configure your environment's locale if you want to control that):

+    (venv) $ pylint-json2html -o pylint.html -e utf-8 pylint.json

+This is especially usefull when your locale is something like `cp1252` or `latin1`, and you want to make sure your output file is properly written as utf-8 (as it should be when working with Python file).

 ## Extended Report

 Actually, I lied about my favorite way, it is this one: